olofd/react-native-photos-framework/README.md

   });
 ~~~~
 If you choose to use opportunistic here you will see a low-res-version of the image displayed
 while the highQuality version of the resource is downloaded.
-NOTE: This library will call correct lifecycle callback's on your image-obj when this is used: the
+NOTE: This library will call correct lifecycle callback's on your image-tag when this is used: the
 `<Image onPartialLoad={//Low-res-callback} onLoad={//High-res-callback} onProgress={//downloadCallback}>`